MaciejPiernik/ibd/README.md

 # IBD

 ## Intro
-In this repository, I'm working on solving Inflammatory Bowel Diseases (IBD).
+In this repository, I'm working on figuring out Inflammatory Bowel Diseases (IBD).
 I know - very modest...
 I do realize that the problem is very complex and requires several breakthroughs in immunology, microbiology, drug design, diagnostics, and probably many other fields.
 But I still can't wrap my head around the fact that currently patients are treated with a trial-and-error approach, and that there is no way to predict whether a patient will respond to a given therapy.
 That's why, we'll start with this problem.
 **The result should be a diagnostic test used by clinicians to assign patients to the right therapy.**

 I've found an absolute ****load of data just lying around the Internet.